 Util tests

-Util tests can be run locally by running test/util/test_runner.py
+Util tests can be run locally by running test/util/test_runner.py.

-option for verbose output.
+Use the -v option for verbose output.

 Lint tests